 The scar you have afterwards will be S shaped.

-This is a complicated operation because the facial nerve runs through the middle of the gland.
+This is a complicated surgery because the facial nerve runs through the middle of the gland.
 Your surgeon will try to remove just the gland and save your facial nerve.
-Occasionally they need to remove or cut part of it.
+Occasionally they need to remove or cut part of the nerve.

 Your surgeon will remove the whole of the submandibular gland.
-They will also remove some surrounding tissue to lower the risk of your cancer coming back.
+They might also remove:

-Your surgeon will also remove your lymph nodes if they think there could be cancer cells in them.
+- some lymph nodes if they think there could be cancer cells in them

-There are 3 nerves near the submandibular gland that control movement of your lip and part of your tongue.
+There are 3 nerves near the submandibular gland.
+They control the movement of your lip and part of the tongue.
 Your surgeon will try to remove the gland without damaging any of these nerves.
-Occasionally the nerves are damaged.
-Most problems are temporary and people usually have full movement back within a few weeks.
-For some people it may take a few months.
+But occasionally the nerves are damaged.
+Most problems are temporary and people usually have full movement and feeling back within a few weeks.
+For some people, it may take a few months.